Last reviewed: July 2026

 Failed FDEP/DOH Inspection

 Modern water quality laws catch older systems that technically drain but fail current environmental standards.
-Bringing them into compliance costs $5,000 to $15,000+.
+Bringing them into compliance can require new permits, upgraded equipment, soil work, or system replacement.

 The Real Cost of Septic Replacement in Florida